Mar Vista Animal Medical Center

 HISTORY AND BACKGROUND

 Degenerative arthritis is a painful condition frequently treated with pain-relievers, anti-inflammatory medications, supplements, physical therapy and even weight loss.
-It has long been accepted that treatment best involves a combination of complementary therapies from the above list.
+It has long been accepted that treatment best involves a combination of complementary therapies.
 Glucosamine and chondroitin sulfate are not only cartilage building blocks but they can have anti-inflammatory properties of their own, making them excellent additions to any joint support protocol.

 In a normal joint, cartilage breakdown is balanced by cartilage production.
 In the diseased joint, there is more breakdown than production.
 Glucosamine & chondroitin sulfates are components of cartilage and the theory is that by taking these precursors orally, one's body can use them to repair and rebuild cartilage where it is damaged.
 This has actually borne out and studies show that cartilage "building blocks" taken orally are indeed utilized in cartilage repair.
 The cartilage cells of the joint are able to manufacture their own glucosamine but this ability appears to decrease with disease and with age and may not be able to keep up with the need for glucosamine when there is an increased demand.
 It has further been suggested that these substances may have anti-inflammatory properites of their own and/or may act by stimulating the synthesis of joint lubricants and collagen within the damaged joint, thus contributing further therapeutic benefit.